Overview

 - XIRR ≈ 19.8% per annum

-Even though the absolute gain is only 10.4% (12,450 ÷ 1,20,000), the annualised XIRR is much higher because most of the investment was made recently — early months' money has been deployed longest but later months' contributions had less time to grow.
+The absolute gain is only 10.4% (12,450 ÷ 1,20,000), yet the annualized XIRR runs much higher because most of the investment went in recently.
+Early months' money has been deployed longest, while later months' contributions had less time to grow.

 Step 4: Interpret your XIRR

 XIRR tells you the equivalent annual return you earned.
-To interpret:
+To read it:

-- XIRR > FD rate (currently ~7%): your equity investment has outperformed the risk-free rate
+- XIRR above the FD rate (currently ~7%) means your equity investment has outperformed the risk-free rate

-- XIRR > PPF rate (7.1%): you have beaten the guaranteed government-backed rate
+- XIRR above the PPF rate (7.1%) means you've beaten the guaranteed government-backed rate

-- XIRR < Inflation (estimated 5–6%): your purchasing power has declined in real terms despite nominal gains
+- XIRR below inflation (estimated 5-6%) means your purchasing power declined in real terms despite nominal gains

-Compare your XIRR against the fund's published returns to understand whether your entry timing helped or hurt.
-If the fund returned 15% CAGR over 5 years but your XIRR is only 10%, you likely invested more when valuations were high.
+Compare your XIRR against the fund's published returns to see whether your entry timing helped or hurt.
+A fund returning 15% CAGR over 5 years while your XIRR sits at only 10% usually means you invested more when valuations were high.

 Step 5: Use XIRR for portfolio-level analysis